 As of Dec.
-31, 2020, Melancthon Wolfe Wind LP had a series 1 senior amortizing bond rating of BBB (high) stable by DBRS, upgraded from BBB on Oct 30, 2020.
+31, 2021, Melancthon Wolfe Wind LP had a series 1 senior amortizing bond rating of BBB (high) stable by DBRS.
 The BBB (high) rating continues to be underpinned by the strength of the fixed-price PPAs, the solid and consistent operating track record, and the strength of the owner-operator.